Conexpo-Con/Agg

-CONEXPO-CON/AGG is North America’s largest construction trade show representing asphalt, aggregates, concrete, earthmoving, lifting, mining, utilities and more.
-CONEXPO-CON/AGG is a result of the merger of CONEXPO and CON/AGG in 1996.
-It is held at the Las Vegas Convention Center with the next show being held March 14-18, 2023.
-The International Exposition for Power Transmission (IFPE) is held in conjunction with CONEXPO-CON/AGG.
+Conexpo-Con/Agg is North America’s largest construction trade show representing asphalt, aggregates, concrete, earthmoving, lifting, mining, utilities and more.
+Conexpo-Con/Agg is a result of the merger of Conexpo and Con/Agg in 1996.
+It is held at the Las Vegas Convention Center in Winchester, Nevada, United States.

 History

-In 1909, the first CONEXPO was held in Columbus, Ohio, and the first CON/AGG was held in Detroit Michigan in 1928.
-In 1996 the two shows merged, creating CONEXPO-CON/AGG.
+In 1909, the first Conexpo was held in Columbus, Ohio, and the first Con/Agg was held in Detroit, Michigan, in 1928.
+In 1996 the two shows merged, creating Conexpo-Con/Agg.
 The first joint show was held in 1996 in Las Vegas, Nevada.
-CONEXPO-CON/AGG has gone on to become the western hemisphere's largest show for the construction and construction materials industries.
+Conexpo-Con/Agg has gone on to become the Western Hemisphere's largest show for the construction and construction materials industries.

-Show Highlights

-1948

-American Road Builders Association sponsors the Road Show, predecessor of today’s CONEXPO-CON/AGG.
-The first Road Show after World War II is held at Soldier Field, Chicago, and is larger and more diverse than any previously held.

-1999

-The 1999 show broke every record for U.S. trade shows with 1.7 million net square feet of exhibits and 124,000 attendees.

-2002

-The International Fluid Power Exhibition (IFPE) is co-located with CONEXPO-CON/AGG for the first time.
-The show was previously held in Chicago beginning in 1984 by NFPA.

-2005

-CONEXPO-CON/AGG 2005 became the largest show ever, in terms of attendance and exhibit space.
-The 2005 show had more than 124,300 industry professionals attend from around the world, with more than 1.8 million square feet of exhibit space.